Jashuah/Technical-Writing/README.md

 <img src="https://user-images.githubusercontent.com/125072577/219838007-20b6fc5a-8667-4e72-b4d2-b9cd0975807e.jpg" width="250" height="550">
 </p>

-  2. Use your Beeline phone number to create an account on the Simply app, then enter the sign-in code sent to your number.
+  2. Use your Beeline phone number to create an account on the Simply app.
+Once you have entered your phone number, a sign-in code will be sent to it.
+Enter this code to continue.
   > Sign-in code confirms that you are the legitimate owner of the phone number you provided.
   <p align="center">
   <img src="https://user-images.githubusercontent.com/125072577/219843469-3c02f521-73ab-43c7-a0e5-2d08496016eb.jpg" width="250" height="550">